Near-threshold $\pi^-$ photoproduction on the deuteron: Introduction

 Incoherent pion photoproduction on the deuteron $\gamma d \rightarrow \pi\!N\!N$ provides information on the elementary reaction on the nucleon $\gamma N\rightarrow \pi N$ and on pion-nucleon ($\pi\!N$) and nucleon-nucleon ($N\!N$) final-state interactions (FSI).
 The near-threshold cross section for the elementary reaction is sensitive to the $E_{0+}$ amplitude, which has a long history of theoretical studies closely related to measurements of near-threshold pion photoproduction~\cite{Drechsel:1992pn}.
 Partial-wave analysis (PWA)~\cite{PhysRevC.42.1853} of experimental data sets may be used to obtain values for this and other photoproduction amplitudes.
-These amplitudes are vital inputs to low-energy descriptions of hadron physics based on dispersion relations~\cite{Drechsel2007} or chiral perturbation theory ($\chi$PT)~\cite{PhysRevC.88.055207}.
-Tagged-photon beams in combination with advances in detector technology have substantially increased the size of the global pion-production data set over the last few decades.
-However, most of the measurements have focused on the $\pi^0$ channel~\cite{PhysRevC.53.R1052, PhysRevC.55.2016, PhysRevC.58.2574, PhysRevLett.111.062004}.
-While the threshold cross section for $\pi^+$ photoproduction was established in Ref.~\cite{Booth_1979}, none of the $E_\gamma < 200$~MeV \PiM measurements~\cite{Rossi1973, SALOMON1984493, Wang1992, Liu1994} have probed the near-threshold region, with the lowest-energy data point at ${\sim}158$~MeV~\cite{Liu1994}, still more than 10~MeV above threshold.
-This Letter reports the pioneering measurement of the total cross section for \PiM photoproduction on the deuteron in the energy range 147~--~160~MeV.
+These are vital inputs to low-energy descriptions of hadron physics based on dispersion relations~\cite{Drechsel2007} or chiral perturbation theory ($\chi$PT)~\cite{PhysRevC.88.055207}.
+The latter, which is also used for comparison with experimental data in this article, is an effective field theory of Quantum Chromodynamics (QCD), where hadrons, instead of quarks and gluons, act as relevant degrees of freedom. $\chi$PT emerges from the QCD Lagrangian in the chiral limit of vanishing up and down quark masses $(m_u,\:m_d \rightarrow 0)$ and thus offers a way to investigate the fundamental symmetries and interactions of the strong force in an energy regime where QCD is non-perturbative.